|Location||100 Decatur Street SE, Atlanta, Georgia|

 Support for research and professional activities

-Salary range from $55,000 to $70,000, commensurate with the candidate’s education and experience.
-Appointment at faculty rank (Instructor/Assistant/Associate Professor) on a 12-month contract renewal basis.
+Salary range from $50,000-$65,000 dependent on experience, education, and faculty rank.
+Appointment at faculty rank (Instructor/Assistant/Associate Professor) is on a 12-month contract renewal basis.